- Preparing for Graduate School

 Based in the Office for Diversity in Graduate Education, the Community of Scholars Program (COSP) works towards creating an institutional environment that supports the academic and professional success of graduate students who are under-represented in academia.
 COSP assists students (US citizens and permanent residents) to more fully participate in the University; develop supportive relationships with advisors and mentors; build a sense of community through academic seminars and professional development workshops; and connect students to the Twin Cities and broader U of MN system through teaching, research and community engagement opportunities.

-The Diversity of Views and Experiences (DOVE) Summer Institute provides seven weeks of research opportunity for newly admitted graduate students.
+The Diversity of Views and Experiences (DOVE) Summer Institute provides seven weeks of research opportunity for newly-admitted graduate students.
 Priority is given to recipients of the DOVE fellowship.
 In-coming graduate students of color who are awarded fellowships through their college or department can also participate in the Summer Institute, with approval from the Director of Graduate Studies.
 In addition to conducting research, students attend weekly seminars on issues pertinent to the graduate experience.
 Each student receives a $4,000 stipend which is provided by the student's graduate program or department.
 As part of participating in the Summer Institute, participants mentor or tutor junior high school students during the spring semester of their first year.

 Grants of up to $1,000 per student are provided to support travel to conduct research that will facilitate completion of the thesis or dissertation.
 Grants also support travel for students who are invited to present at major conferences in their field of study.
 Priority is given to active COSP participants and students who have secured partial funding from other sources.
 All travel grant recipients participate in a fall research symposium to showcase their work to the University community.